 Sakiko says Edmundo says

-She doesn't look at me when we speak.
+Eye Contact • She doesn't look at me when we speak.

-Sakiko says
+Physical Distance

+Cooperation

+Giving Opinions

+Listening

 Do We Understand Each Other?
 Jigsaw B

 The following is a letter written by an employee of a British based international public relations firm.
 She is having trouble working with a colleague.
 Here is what she had to say: